 in this directory is a file called "Preferences" which holds the settings for working with external protocol handlers.
 Right click the"Preferences" file select ‘open with’ and then choose notepad.
 I have tested this on my machine, and what you need to do to "unremember" the setting is to delete the section in the file that I've highlighted below called “huddle”: true

 (note: you need to do this when the Chrome application has been closed and Quit on your machine):

-After you have deleted the line save the changes.
+After you have deleted the highlighted section save the changes.
 This should reset this setting for Huddle, and it should work in Chrome as expected (it did for me, anyway).